actualbudget/actual/docs/contributing/releasing.md

 ### Versioning strategy

 We used to version according to the date when the release was made.
 For example: if a release was cut on 02-10-2022, then the release number was `22.10.2`.
 This posed some challenges if critical bugs were spotted after the release.
-It meant we had to wait for the next day to cut a new relase.
+It meant we had to wait for the next day to cut a new release.

 Starting from `v23.3.x` we changed how we version Actual by keeping the core philosophy the same.
 The new versioning strategy is: include the year and month of the release in the version number.
 But for minor version numbers: start at `0` and increment by +1 for each subsequent bug-fix release.